samiux/samiux.github.io/garlic.md

 Networks and computers that are opened to the public facing hacker attacks from all over the world every day.
 Once we are compromised, we would be one of the cyber crime victims.
 Our tasty Garlic is a high performance and ultra-low latency Intrusion Detection and Prevention System (IDPS).
 Unlike well known and famous brands for large business enterprises in the market,  Garlic is available free of charge that everyone can afford.
 It is ideal for home, Small Office Home Office (SOHO) and Small Medium Business (SMB).

 Not a Network Security Monitoring (NSM) or Information Security (InfoSec) expert?
 No problem!
 Our Garlic really is the "Plug, Play and Forget" system of your dreams.
-Don't be the next cyber crime victims, try Taro now!
+Don't be the next cyber crime victims, try Garlic now!

 Garlic is designed by a hacker to defend against hackers.
 He knows what hackers are doing and thinking, regardless of whether they are ethical or malicious.